Latias94/Lovely-AIP/README.md

 # Lovely-AIP
-This project is an internet programming assignment.
+This project is an assignment of a full stack subject.

 It is a website for readers to purchase, review and manage the books in it.

 Our inspiration comes from the Amazon and Douban (the equivalent of Goodreads in China).

+The demo is running on: http://knight-frank-web.s3-website-ap-southeast-2.amazonaws.com/

 For more details: